-Each of our product candidates will require additional preclinical or clinical development, management of preclinical, clinical and manufacturing activities, regulatory approval in multiple jurisdictions, obtaining manufacturing supply, building of a commercial organization, and significant marketing efforts before we generate any revenues from product sales.
+Each of our product candidates will require additional preclinical and clinical development, management of preclinical, clinical and manufacturing activities, regulatory approval in multiple jurisdictions, obtaining manufacturing supply, building of a commercial organization, and significant marketing efforts before we generate any revenues from product sales.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.

-Pre-clinical development is highly speculative and has a high risk of failure.
+Preclinical development is highly speculative and has a high risk of failure.

-Two of our current product candidates are in clinical trials, and we are evaluating the terms of license agreements for three additional pre-clinical assets.
-Our pre-clinical product candidates have never been used in humans.
-Pre-clinical development is highly speculative and carries a high risk of failure.
-We can provide no assurances that pre-clinical toxicology and/or pre-clinical activity of our product candidates will support moving any of these product candidates into clinical development.
-If we are unsuccessful in our pre-clinical development efforts for any of these product candidates and they fail to reach clinical development, it would have a material adverse effect on our business and financial condition.
+We currently have both preclinical and clinical-stage product candidates.
+Our preclinical product candidates have never been used in humans.
+Preclinical development is highly speculative and carries a high risk of failure.
+We can provide no assurances that preclinical toxicology and/or preclinical activity of our product candidates will support moving any of these product candidates into clinical development.
+If we are unsuccessful in our preclinical development efforts for any of these product candidates and they fail to reach clinical development, it would have a material adverse effect on our business and financial condition.